What Is Gammaplex and What Is It Used For?

 What Is Gammaplex Used For?

-Also, gammaplex is indicated for preventing bleeding in idiopathic thrombocytopenic purpura (ITP).
+In addition, Gammaplex is indicated for preventing bleeding in idiopathic thrombocytopenic purpura (ITP).

-In fact, almost all patients suffered serious or unusual infections and a large population of them reported suffering from permanent functional impairment (5).
+In fact, almost all patients suffered serious or unusual infections, and a large population of them reported suffering from permanent functional impairment (5).

-Primary Humoral Immunodeficiency PI
+Primary Humoral Immunodeficiency (PI)

-- T-cell deficiency,
+- T-cell deficiency

-- B-cell deficiency,
+- B-cell deficiency

-- both T-cell and B-cell deficiency
+- Both T-cell and B-cell deficiency

-- complement deficiency
+- Complement deficiency

-- phagocyte deficiency
+- Phagocyte deficiency

-- immunoglobulin A deficiency (6)
+- Immunoglobulin A deficiency (6)

 For example, in primary immunodeficiency, the B-cell deficiency is an X-linked disorder and is referred to as X- linked agammaglobulinemia (Bruton disease) (7).

-Chronic Immune Thrombocytopenic purpura (ITP)
+Chronic Immune Thrombocytopenic Purpura (ITP)

 ITP is also known as idiopathic thrombocytopenic purpura or immune thrombocytopenic purpura.